Knee Replacement on the Rise in the U.S.

 In addition to the increasing number of people having knee joint replacements, many people are at risk of having multiple replacement surgeries.

 “People in their 50s now have knee replacements.
-Artificial knee joints last about 20 years, which means these individuals are going to need a new knee at age 70,” Dr. Joel Singer, M.D., said.
+Artificial knee joints last about 20 years, which means these individuals are going to need a new knee at age 70,” Dr. Joel Singer said.

 “Many people do choose knee joint replacement surgery because they think that is their last option to be able to walk without pain,” Singer said.

-Singer is a New York physician who treats patients with knee osteoarthritis using stem cells taken from the patient’s adipose fat tissue instead of from the bone marrow.
+Singer is a New York physician who treats patients with knee osteoarthritis using personal cells taken from the patient’s fat tissue instead of from the bone marrow.

 The Case for Fat

-Adipose fat stem cells help facilitate new cartilage and tissue growth in the joint and create synovial fluid.
-Cartilage and synovial fluid are critical elements for proper and painless joint function.
+These personal cells help facilitate new cartilage and tissue growth in the joint and create synovial fluid.
+Cartilage and synovial fluid are critical elements for proper and painless joint function, Singer said.

-“When joint health is improved, patients have a reduction in pain and a better quality of life,” Singer said.
+“When joint health is improved, patients have a reduction in pain and a better quality of life,” he said.

 The Columbus Dispatch.
 Patients’ plasma, stem cells help knee problems.
 The Columbus Dispatch.
 26 July 2017.